US sends unofficial delegation to Taiwan, angering China | DW | 14.04.2021

 Former Senator Chris Dodd, and former Deputy Secretaries of State Richard Armitage and James Steinberg arrived in Taiwan on Wednesday afternoon.

-"Once again this visit demonstrates the firm relationship between Taiwan and the United States," said Taiwan's presidential office spokesman Xavier Chang.
+"Once again this visit demonstrates the firm relationship between Taiwan and the United States," said Xavier Chang, the spokesman for Taiwan's presidential office.
 The bond is "strong as a rock."

-The visit comes just after Beijing flexed its growing military power on Monday.
+The visit comes just after Beijing flexed its growing military muscle on Monday.

-Over the past year, Beijing's has increased its military presence with Chinese fighter jets and nuclear-capable bombers breaching Taiwan's air defence zone on a near-daily basis.
+Over the past year, China has increased its military presence with fighter jets and nuclear-capable bombers breaching Taiwan's air defense zone on a near-daily basis.

-Just this Monday a record 25 Chinese military jets and bombers breached Taiwan's defence zone.
+Just this Monday a record 25 Chinese military jets and bombers breached Taiwan's defense zone.

-China uses diplomatic, economic and military pressure to keep the island nation isolated on the world stage.
+China uses diplomatic, economic and military pressure to keep Taiwan isolated on the world stage.

-But it maintains relations with Taipei and is bound by an act of Congress to sell the island defensive weapons.
+But the US maintains relations with Taiwan and is bound by an act of Congress to sell the island defensive weapons.

-Biden's predecessor Donald Trump ramped up contacts and visits to Taiwan by US officials as relations between Washington and Beijing plunged over a host of issues.
+Biden's predecessor, Donald Trump, ramped up contact with and visits to Taiwan by US officials as relations between Washington and Beijing plunged over a host of issues.

-Despite cool relations recently, the US administration has made its wishes clear to cooperate with Beijing on common causes such as climate change.
+Despite cool relations recently, the US administration has made its intent clear to cooperate with Beijing on common causes such as climate change.

 US climate envoy John Kerry will visit China later this week.
 He told CNN: "We have big disagreements with China on some key issues, absolutely.
 But climate has to stand alone."